-“Dagashi (駄菓子)” is the generic term for cheap and relatively small Japanese snacks and candies.
+As you may already know, Dagashi (駄菓子) is the generic term for cheap and relatively small Japanese snacks and candies.

 Cola Ball Candy from Yaokin

-I accidentally found the Dagashi named “Cola Ball (コーラボール)” from Yaokin at a Welcia drugstore the other day, and that was the first time I saw the product.
+I accidentally found the Dagashi named Cola Ball (コーラボール) from Yaokin at a Welcia drugstore the other day, which was the first time I saw the product.

 The odd-looking yet adorable yellow mascot character on the packaging gives me the impression that this product is just for children.

-Ingredients and Nutrition Facts
+Ingredients & Nutrition Facts